How to Hire with Text Messaging

 What is text message recruiting and why does it matter?

-To use text messaging as a tool in the hiring process will help eliminate the headache of playing phone tag or waiting on an email response as well as show you that the applicant is serious about the opportunity.
-The truth is the best applicants have jobs already.
-So when we do have the chance to contact them, you want to be able to interact with them quickly.
-On average it takes a person 90 minutes to respond to an email where as a text it takes an average of 90 seconds.
+Using text messaging as a tool in the hiring process helps eliminate the headache of playing phone tag or waiting on an email response.
+The best applicants often already have jobs, so when you have the chance to contact them, you want to be able to interact quickly.
+On average, it takes a person 90 minutes to respond to an email, whereas a text typically gets a response within 90 seconds.

 You will also find that since texts generally have a higher chance of being read and a faster response rate, you can get a candidate scheduled and confirmed for an interview much more quickly than email or voicemail.
 To make the text message even more effective, try a scheduling tool such as Calendly to let the candidate choose a time slot directly from your calendar.